Support The World's Smartest Network

 Multiple Micronutrient Supplements in Pregnancy

-Following the release of the 2016 WHO Guidelines for Antenatal Care, the New York Academy of Sciences assembled a scientific task force comprised of international experts in micronutrient deficiencies, public health, nutrition, pediatrics and health economics, to:
+Following the release of the 2016 WHO Guidelines for Antenatal Care, The New York Academy of Sciences assembled a scientific task force comprised of international experts in micronutrient deficiencies, public health, nutrition, pediatrics and health economics to:

 • Compile the evidence on the prevalence of micronutrient deficiencies in pregnant women or women of reproductive age